WordPress/gutenberg/packages/editor/src/components/rich-text/README.md

 ### `onMerge( forward: Boolean ): Function`

 *Optional.* Called when blocks can be merged. `forward` is true when merging with the next block, false when merging with the previous block.
+The callback should return `true` if a merge is possible, or `false` otherwise.
+This is used in determining whether an empty field should be deleted instead of merged.

 ### `onRemove( forward: Boolean ): Function`

 *Optional.* Called when the block can be removed. `forward` is true when the selection is expected to move to the next block, false to the previous block.
+Called when pressing Backspace or Delete on an empty field and only when `onMerge` explicitly returns `false` to indicate non-merge.

 ### `formattingControls: Array`